 What is the difference between over-the-counter night guards and custom night guards?

-When you have to decide between the options of over-the-counter night guards or custom night guards made by your dentist, there are some factors that will help.
+When you have to decide between the options of an over-the-counter night guard or custom night guard made by your dentist, there are some factors that will help.

 Over-the-counter night guard: pros and cons